autarch/blog.urth.org/content/posts/2019-12-25-please-test-the-tidyall-trial-release.md

 type: post
 date: 2019-12-25T15:41:22+00:00
 url: /2019/12/25/please-test-the-tidyall-trial-release/
-categories:
-  - Uncategorized

 ---
 Yesterday I released a [trial version of Code-Tidyall][1].
 This version contains a change based on [a PR by Kenneth Ölwing][2] that (I hope) prevents tidyall from munging line endings when it processes a file.

 The problem the PR fixes can occur when you have a file with Unix line endings and you run tidyall on Windows.
 Most tidyall plugins that do tidying (as opposed to linting) will open the file and rewrite it using Perl.
-Specifically, they were using `Path::Tiny`&#8216;s `slurp` and `spew` methods.
+Specifically, they were using `Path::Tiny`'s `slurp` and `spew` methods.

 These methods open files using the default IO layers, which on Windows includes the `:crlf` layer.
 That layer will translate CRLF into LF on read and back again on write.
 But if the file was _already_ just using LF as the line ending, that means that it will get _converted_ to CRLF on write!